Jermaine0Forbes/Wordpress-FAQ/readme.md

 # Wordpress Reference

+- [how to change siteurl from old domain to new domain][change-domain]
 - [how to allow installation of plugins/themes][allow-install]
 - [how to add css/js files][css]
 - [how to  create a child theme][child]